DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 The examples in the /examples directory provide a good starting point to gain an understanding of the operation of the DPDK.
 The following command sequence shows how the helloworld sample application is built and run.
-As recommended in Section 4.2.1 , “Logical Core Use by Applications ” on page 14, the logical core layout of the platform should be determined when selecting a core mask to use for an application.
+As recommended in Section 4.2.1 , "Logical Core Use by Applications", the logical core layout of the platform should be determined when selecting a core mask to use for an application.

 .. code-block:: console